AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/SALVAGE_LOG.md

 - Added standalone `requirements.in` and `requirements.lock.txt` so the GUI is independent of WebUI requirements.
 - Pruned unused `extension_*` packages from `requirements.in` and regenerated the lock file.
 - Added standalone `requirements.in` and `requirements.lock.txt` so the GUI is independent of WebUI requirements.
+- Added an `Open Output Folder` button in the PySide6 UI to open the directory of the most recent synthesis result.
+- Added a `Play Last Output` button using QtMultimedia so users can listen to the generated audio without leaving the app.
+- Implemented a speech rate selector in the PySide6 UI and added an optional `rate` parameter to the `pyttsx_backend` so users can control synthesis speed.
+- Added a voice selector dropdown that lists available pyttsx3 voices.
+The selected voice is passed through to the backend and the API server now accepts optional `rate` and `voice` parameters.
+- Added a basic gTTS backend with lazy installation.
+MP3 files are generated when this backend is selected.
+- Extended gTTS backend to support a language parameter and added a language selector in the GUI that becomes active when gTTS is chosen.
+- Added an "Install Backend" button that checks for missing packages and installs them on demand.
+- Fixed `install_utils` to use the correct venv Python on Windows so optional backends install properly across platforms.